 MA takes off vertically from helipad and stops at 2m.
 MA performs a 90° pirouette so nose points to the pilot.
-MA ascends at 45° while performing 180° pirouette and stops over flag 1(2).
+MA ascends at 45° while performing 180° pirouette in either direction and stops over flag 1(2).
 MA then flies horizontally to flag 2(1) while performing a 4 point pirouette and stops.
 (The stops between the points of 4-point pirouette are of 1 second duration.)
-MA descends at 45° while performing 180° pirouette and stops at 2m over helipad.
+MA descends at 45° while performing 180° pirouette in either direction and stops at 2m over helipad.
 Model then performs a 90° pirouette and stops.
 MA then descends to and lands on helipad.